-- Industrial and Educational Visits to IT Sector, High Courts, Walmart & Corporate world is a regular practice in the college. - MOU is signed with various bodies. - Students of our college were given vocational training by Cosmetology Department/Home Science Department. - The college in collaboration with Career Launcher helps in polishing the skills of the students and makes them capable enough to excel in competitive exams. - The college in collaboration with A-TECH provides software project training to the students.
+- Industrial and Educational Visits to IT Sector & Corporate world is a regular practice in the college. - MOU is signed with various bodies. - Students of our college were given vocational training by Cosmetology Department/Home Science Department.

 6.3.9 Admission of Students